5jt/dyalog-cookbook/manuscript/11_makeme.md

 With the two DYAPPs and the BAT file, your development cycle now looks like this:

-1. Launch `MyApp.dyapp` and review test results.
+1. Launch `MyApp.dyapp` and check the test results.
-2. Fix any errors and rerun `#.Tests.Run`.
+2. Fix any errors and rerun `#.Tests.Run` until it's fine.
 If you edit the test themselves, either rerun

    ~~~
    `#,Tester.EstablishHelpersIn #.Tests`
    ~~~

-   or simply close the session and relaunch Develop.dyapp.
+   or simply close the session and relaunch `MyApp.dyapp`.

-[WCU]: Worst Case User, also known as Dumbest Assumable User (DAU).
+[^WCU]: Worst Case User, also known as Dumbest Assumable User (DAU).